Where are Gaia's small black holes?: Conclusion

 In this work, we compared the component mass distribution of GW systems to the mass distribution of NS and BH in wide \gaia{} binaries, focusing on the transition between NS and BH masses (i.e. the ``mass gap" region).
 We then discussed the possible role of supernova kicks in shaping the different occurrence rates of low-mass BHs in the difference systems.
 We found that: \begin{itemize}

-\item Current obserations suggest that low-mass BHs in the ``mass gap" are relatively more common in GW binaries than \gaia{} binaries; see Fig.~\ref{fig:Gaia_versus_LVK_massdist}.
+\item Current observations suggest that low-mass BHs in the ``mass gap" are relatively more common in GW binaries than \gaia{} binaries at 94\% credibility, or 76\% credibility if including G3425; see Fig.~\ref{fig:Gaia_versus_LVK_massdist}.
 The fraction of BHs with masses between 2.5 and 5 $M_\odot$ is a factor of $11^{+1385}_{-10}$ higher in GW binaries than \gaia{} binaries (or $1.9^{+12.4}_{-1.5}$ if we include the \gaia{} mass-gap candidate G3425); see Fig.~\ref{fig:ratio_MG_rate}.

 \item Before the second supernova, GW progenitor binaries are likely an order of magnitude tighter (in orbital separation) than \gaia{} progenitor binaries before the first and only supernova, implying that the pre-supernova orbital velocity is at least an order of magnitude larger ($\mathcal{O}(100)$ km/s compared to $\mathcal{O}(10)$ km/s).
 If the mass-gap BH is born in the second supernova of a GW progenitor, and the supernova imparts a kick of $\mathcal{O}(100)$ km/s, the GW progenitor binary will be a few times more likely to survive than a \gaia{} progenitor binary; see the left panel of Fig.~\ref{fig:ratio_survival_prob_contours_dimensionless}.